DANIEL McMANIGAL, Pastor

 (M.Div.
 Covenant Theological Seminary, St. Louis) Pastor Craig has served various churches in Washington and California over the past thirty years.
 He came to know Jesus as Savior and Lord when he was nine years old.
 When he was eighteen he had the privilege of spending several months at L’Abri Fellowship in Switzerland.
 There he recommitted his life to the Lord.
 To prepare for ministry he changed his major from Engineering to Philosophy.
 Pastor Craig enjoys philosophy, singing, playing the harmonica in Hope’s Bluegrass Gospel Band, and teaching the Bible.
 Pastor Craig started serving Hope Presbyterian Church when Bellewood Presbyterian Church dissolved and its members joined Hope.
 He was officially installed as an assistant pastor in February 2018.
 He and his wife Kelly have served Bellewood Presbyterian Church for almost twenty years and they both consider it a great joy to serve God at Hope.

-(BSIE, University of Washington; MBA, Claremont Graduate University; MACS, Westminster Seminary California) The Hope Session has called and Martin has accepted the call to become an assistant pastor at Hope.
-His call is in the process of going through final approvals at the presbytery level.
-Martin has served as a deacon and elder in the PCA, and then for about ten years as organizing pastor of Mission Presbyterian, a church plant of the PCA in La Habra, CA. A Seattle native, Martin and his family have recently relocated to the Seattle area.
+(BSIE, University of Washington; MBA, Claremont Graduate University; MACS, Westminster Seminary California) Pastor Martin has served as deacon and elder in the PCA, and then for about ten years as organizing pastor of Mission Presbyterian, a church plant of the PCA in La Habra, CA. A Seattle native, Martin and his family have recently relocated to the Seattle area.
 They are thrilled to live here, and to be a part of the body of Christ at Hope Presbyterian.

 Don grew up in Michigan, joined the US Air Force, got married, and spent a year in Vietnam.
 After the service, Don and his wife Carol moved to Kirkland, where they became believers and joined Rose Hill Presbyterian Church.
 They then moved their family to the Monroe area, where Don was ordained as a deacon in Westminster OPC (Hope’s parent church).
 Don is responsible for Hope’s financial reports.